Lightweight trail glove from the waterproof experts

 The Dragon Eye MTB Ultralite is, as you might think, the lightest trail oriented glove in the range.

 The lightweight trail glove market is a hard area to target, as riders tend to have very specific needs.
 Some like a thin palm, some like padding, some want minimal backing, some want knuckle protection.
 The list goes on.
 Sealskinz has decided to forgo unnecessary features for the Dragon Eye MTB Ultralite, preferring to mate a very thin synthetic suede palm with a stretchy mesh back.
-This makes for a really light glove that you honestly forget you are wearing.
-As someone who preferred to ride gloveless they are a perfect transition.

 Super size me